Go Ad-Free

 A. Cold sores are caused by herpes simplex virus type 1.
 It hides out in the body and appears in the form of a cold sore lesion on the lips or face in the event of a drop in immunity, exposure to intense sunlight or increased stress (BMJ Clinical Evidence, online Sep.
 23, 2009).

-A comprehensive Cochrane review supports your stance on L-lysine against cold sores (Cochrane Database of Systematic Reviews, Aug.
+A comprehensive Cochrane review did not include any studies on L-lysine against cold sores (Cochrane Database of Systematic Reviews, Aug.
 7, 2015).
-That could be due to a lack of studies rather than a lack of efficacy, however.
-Long-term use of the antiviral drugs acyclovir or valacyclovir was modestly effective in preventing cold sores.
+The analysis showed that long-term use of the antiviral drugs acyclovir or valacyclovir was modestly effective in preventing cold sores.

 Stories About L-lysine Against Cold Sores: